LaurentVeyssier/Algorithmic-problems/README.md

   so we have roughly for 2^k < n < 2^(k+1), k iterations on average.
 This indicates a complexity of O(log(n)).

   - Space complexity: O(n) since we use a list of candidates of size n

+## Problem 6: Max and Min in a Unsorted Array
+Look for smallest and largest integer from a list of unsorted integers.
+The code should run in O(n) time.
+Do not use Python's inbuilt functions to find min and max.

+  - Design choice: Sorting would allow to identify the lowest and highest elements.
+However I will not sort the list as this takes O(nlog(n)).
+I choose to traverse the list once and store the lowest and highest elements as we go through each element of the list.

+  - Time complexity: Since we traverse the list only once to return the solution, the complexity is O(n).
+This is more efficient as sorting since we do not have to sort all the elements.

+  - Space complexity: This algorithm has constant space.
+It does not change based on the size of the array.